 As Canadians head to the polls Monday, English-speaking Quebecers are confronted with an unprecedented set of proposed violations of our fundamental rights and freedoms.
 Unfortunately, few candidates and none of the main political parties have pledged to defend our community from these recent attacks – or to safeguard Canada’s linguistic duality.
 Read more

 SAY NO TO BILL 96 Language Rights are Human Rights

 Quebec’s Bill 96 is pulling back the rights and freedoms of Quebecers under the cover of language legislation.
 Click here to learn how this unprecedented government proposal would negatively affect your daily life and how we can work together to oppose it.

 QCGN Responds to COVID-19 Pandemic

-To help English-speaking Quebecers navigate through the pandemic, QCGN has created a on online information hub that provides access to reliable information in English.
-Click here to find links new government programs as well as additional resources and online tools.
+To help English-speaking Quebecers navigate through the COVID-19 health emergency, the QCGN created an on online information hub that provides access to reliable information in English.
+Click here to find links to government programs as well as additional resources and online tools.

 1819 René-Lévesque W.